Not only Fiat: this guide also applies to all Abarth 500s and other cars of the FCA group

 2) Insert a flat screwdriver, long enough, until you reach the release springs, which are of the staple type, like levers.
 Take your time and familiarize yourself with the movement, after a few attempts you will begin to feel the elasticity of the spring.
 It means that you have spotted it: press a little harder and the corresponding side of the airbag will go out by a few mm.

-REMOVING THE STEERING WHEEL, WHATEVER THE CAR
+REMOVING THE STEERING WHEEL

 Place the airbag unit on the rear seats, where there is no one.

-4) Unscrew the central nut of the steering wheel, without pulling it out completely, first make sure that the steering wheel slides along the ribs.
+4) Unscrew the central nut of the steering wheel, without pulling it out completely, first make sure that the steering wheel slides along the steering column.
 If the steering wheel has never been disassembled, it may be a little hard to pull out and pulling it could suddenly pop out, and could, in addition to hurting you, tear the wires.

 INSTALLING THE STEERING WHEEL SPACER ON THE STEERING COLUMN